ban-kai/FullStackDev-Interview/README.md

 ## 66. What is the default value of the local variables?
 The local variables are not initialized to any default value, neither primitives nor object references.

+The local variables are not initialized to default values, as in the case of class variables.
+Same applies to primitives and object reference.

 ## 67. Does constructor return any value?
 Yes, that is current instance (You cannot use return type yet it returns a value).